MissT17/udacity-movie_project/movie-trailer/api/README.md

 4. Run the entertainment_center.py file.

 # Requirements
-Please make sure that a 2.7 version of Python is installed on your machine (as the code is adapted to this version of Python).
+1. Please make sure that a 2.7 version of Python is installed on your machine (as the code is adapted to this version of Python).
 In order to check if you have the necessary Python version installed:
-  1. Open the terminal on your computer
+  1. Open the terminal on your computer (if you use Mac: go to Applications > iTerm)
   2. Run `python` or `python --v` in the command line, which should provide you with something similar to:

 > Python 2.7.5 (default, Jun 17 2014, 18:11:42)